Although it might be easy to forget, women’s rights in the United Arab Emirates conform to Islamic law and expats need to do their homework.

 The UAE is a highly literate country, with literacy rates for men and women at around 95%.

-Women can access all levels of education and, in fact, 77% of Emirati women enroll in higher education after secondary school.
+Women can access all levels of education, including primary school and secondary school.
+In fact, 77% of Emirati women enroll in higher education after secondary school.
 Women make up 70% of all university graduates.

 Women’s freedom from violence in the United Arab Emirates